 Or for a more specific example, here are the mods I run on my Crysis Wars server:

 The modded features of my modded Crysis Wars server over the base game includes:

 - Dozens of new maps with auto map downloading.
 Some are heavily themed like the otherworldly screenshot above shows, maps designed not around any of the game modes but for nanosuit training, crazy vehicle racing maps, etc.

 - Altered nanosuit and weapon balance.

-- Altered currency balance/prices.
+- Altered currency balance/prices in Power Struggle mode.

 - New vehicles (air, land, and sea, including new vehicles that function as team spawn zones) which are both spawned on certain maps and sold in the appropriate vehicle factories on Power Struggle maps.

 - Additional item and vehicle spawns on every map, including vehicles on maps that previously had none.